TolikPylypchuk/KeyboardSwitch/README.md

 To switch text forward, select the text, and press _Ctrl+Shift_ twice.
 To switch it backward, press _Ctrl+Alt+Shift_ twice instead.

+## How the App Works

+The app is composed of two parts: the Keyboard Switch service and the Keyboard Switch Settings app.
+The service always runs in the background (and starts when you log into the system) and listens to key presses.
+When you press the magic key combination, it reacts by copying the selected text, transforming it, and pasting it for you.
+The settings app is used for configuring the service and for starting/stopping it manually.

+Here are the basic steps you should take to switch the text:

+- Type some text using an incorrect layout
+- Realize your mistake
+- Select the text (you can press _Ctrl+A_ to select all text, or _Command+A_ on macOS)
+- Press the magic key combination (the default is pressing _Ctrl+Shift_ twice)
+- Profit

+The app uses the list of your layouts in the same order as defined by the system.
+You can switch both forward and backward through this list.
+It will look at the current layout to determine how to switch text, so you shouldn't change the layout before switching.
+The app also automatically changes the layout, so you don't have to do it yourself.

+The app uses the clipboard to get the text to transform, and then puts the transformed text back into the clipboard.
+The app will try to preserve the text that was in the clipboard before switching, and to restore it afterwards.
+It doesn't guarantee that the text will be restored though.
+Also, any non-text data (e.g. a file or a picture) will not be restored.

 ## Supported Platforms

 Version 4.1 works on Windows 10/11, macOS 10.11+, and Linux via X11.
 Wayland support may come in a future version, but